wing5wong/artisan-whs-static/source/_announcements/2024-03-25_student-achievement-conferences.md

 👉  <https://www.schoolinterviews.co.nz/>
 ('Event Code' is needed from the Interim Report, which was emailed to you on 28 March)

-Students will be released at the end of Period 4 - 1.50pm on both days.
+Students will be released at 2.00pm on both days.

 Buses will run at their normal times and the Homework Centre will be open in the Library until 4.30pm as usual.